A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: K-theory

-Instead of attempting to gain an explicit understanding of various $K$-groups, we view algebraic $K$-theory as a machine, which assigns, to an exact category or stable $\infty$-category $\C$, its spectral shadow $\Kb_{\C}$.
+After this review, let us summarize the key statements we shall need in the format most suitable for us.
+We view algebraic $K$-theory as a machine, which assigns, to an exact category or stable $\infty$-category $\C$, its spectral shadow $\Kb_{\C}$.
 This machine sends exact functors $\C \to \D$ to maps of spectra $\Kb_{\C} \to \Kb_{\D},$ and preserves exact sequences.
-In this context, a short exact sequence of exact categories or stable $\infty$-categories refers to a localization

-up to idempotent completion.
-An exact sequence of spectra is understood to be a bicartesian square
+We refer the reader to appendix \ref{inftycats} for a brief overview of the theory of (stable and unstable) $\infty$-categories, and to \cite{Lurie:2009vn,Lurie:ha} for detailed references.